Logline

 What if you felt the best thing you could do for your child is let them go?

-We are currently in Production and plan to release the film in 2025.
+We are in early Post-Production and plan to release the film in 2025.

 About the Film